Can you Reduce Drinking using The Sinclair Method?

 -Due to potential medication side effects, limited blood laboratory testing is required every 3-4 months during Naltrexone use.

 The following are the answers to important questions related to TSM:

 Can I use The Sinclair Method for moderation?

 Absolutely!
 About 88% of people using TSM have a goal of moderate drinking.

 How much will I reduce my drinking?

-Researchers have published that TSM has an overall 78% success rate in reducing alcohol use.
-Everyone is different, but on average TSM users who strictly adhere to the methods protocol experience the the following reductions in Alcohol use:
+Researchers have published that The Sinclair Method has an overall 78% success rate in reducing alcohol use.
+Everyone is different, but on average TSM users who strictly adhere to the methods protocol experience the the following reductions in alcohol use:

 First 30 days: 10 – 20% reduction